-Typecast is a new kind of television guide or electronic program guide (EPG).
+Typecast is a new kind of television guide (also called an electronic program guide or EPG).
 Typecast displays the results of your custom searches so that you can find the shows you care about.
-Conventional guides display a huge grid of programs arranged by television station or channel number and force you to scroll through it, hoping to find something you might be interested in.
-Maybe they let you type in the program’s title or even search for a keyword, but even that makes you do all the work of figuring out the title or the correct keyword.
+Conventional guides display a huge grid of programs arranged by television station or channel number and force you to scroll through it, desperately trying to find something you might be interested in.
+Maybe they let you type in a program title or even search for a keyword, but even that makes you do all the work of figuring out the title or the correct keyword.

 Typecast displays only the television programs that you want to watch.
-Typecast helps you create custom searches to find what you want—and only what you want—without displaying a lot of programs you don’t care about.
-You can create searches for your favorite television programs or for programs you don’t even know about yet (e.g., high-definition action comedies with Pierce Brosnan or Charisma Carpenter).
+Typecast helps you create custom searches to display the shows you are interested in.
+You can create searches for your favorite television programs or for programs you don’t even know about yet (e.g., HD action comedies with Pierce Brosnan or Charisma Carpenter).

 Even if you already have a DVR (I have two Windows Media Centers, two Rokus, and two cable guides), Typecast is a great companion because its search capabilities are more advanced than any DVR or cable provider.
-Typecast can perform sophisticated searches to find your programs and to double-check your DVR’s upcoming recording schedule.
+Typecast can perform sophisticated searches to find your programs and help you verify your DVR’s upcoming recording schedule.

 If you use Windows Media Center, you can install the optional Typecast WMC component.
 This enables Typecast to communicate with WMC so it can indicate which programs have been recorded and which are scheduled to be recorded so that you can check your WMC recording schedule directly in Typecast.
 You can also use Typecast to schedule programs to record on your WMC.
 (This can replace Ceton’s abandoned My Media Center application.)

 Note: Typecast does not enable you to watch television; it’s a guide to shows you want to watch.

 Schedules Direct’s terms of service require software that uses their data to be provided free of charge.
 In accordance with their TOS, 12noon publishes Typecast for free.
-(Of course, I welcome donations, or you can purchase Alarm++ licenses.) 🙂
+(Of course, I welcome donations.) 🙂